ruixiang-liu/Intelligent-Geospatial-Data-Discovery/readme.md

 If you use IGDD, its source code, knowledge graph, or evaluation data in your research, please cite our paper:

 > Liu, R., Li, Z., & Khosravi Kazazi, A. (2026).
-Towards intelligent geospatial data discovery: a knowledge graph-driven multi-agent framework powered by large language models. *International Journal of Geographical Information Science*.
-Advance online publication. https://doi.org/10.1080/13658816.2026.2724505
+Towards intelligent geospatial data discovery: a knowledge graph-driven multi-agent framework powered by large language models. *International Journal of Geographical Information Science*, 1–29. https://doi.org/10.1080/13658816.2026.2724505

 **BibTeX:**